How To Change File Type Associations In Adobe Bridge

 Again, we know that because we can see "Adobe Photoshop CC 2017" at the top of the screen:

 Where to go next...

 And there we have it!
-So far in this Opening Images into Photoshop series, we've focused on how to open images into Photoshop.
+So far in this series, we've focused on how to open images into Photoshop.
 But times have changed.
 These days, it's better to do your initial editing work not in Photoshop but in Photoshop's powerful image editing plugin, Camera Raw.
-In the next tutorial, we'll learn how to open raw files, JPEG and TIFF images directly into Camera Raw using Adobe Bridge!
-This series is part of our Photoshop Basics training.
+In the next lesson, we'll learn how to open raw files, JPEG and TIFF images directly into Camera Raw using Adobe Bridge!